Boston, MA, is popular for its rich history, diverse cultures, and strong legacy of arts and education.

 Camp programs are open to students in pre-k through 8th grade.
 You have full control of your child’s schedule and can choose from two-week, four-week, six-week, and eight-week programs.

-Mass Audubon offers day summer camps that revolve around spending time and learning about the outdoors.
+Mass Audubon offers day camps that revolve around spending time and learning about the outdoors.
 Kids are encouraged to learn new things in a non-competitive and supportive environment through hands-on projects.

 With the large properties, there are plenty of things to do for kids.
 Campers can partake in activities like birding, hiking, gardening, and much more.
 The gorgeous landscapes provide opportunities for kids to immerse themselves in the great outdoors and grow closer to nature.
 In a world where children spend a lot of time on tablets or phones, it’s never a bad idea to spend their summer enjoying what the natural environment has to offer.